A Jacquet-Langlands functor for $p$-adic locally analytic representations: Introduction

 \end{Coro}

 From now on we shall focus in the case when $b$ is basic.
-We will identify the $G$ and $G_b$-locally analytic vectors of the structural sheaf $\widehat{\s{O}}_{\n{W}}$ at infinite level and simply write $\s{O}^{la}_{\n{W}}$.
-We can then identify the horizontal actions of the Levi Lie algebras of \cref{Theo4Intro}.
-For this, we need some additional notation.
+We will identify the $G$ and $G_b$-locally analytic vectors of the structural sheaf $\widehat{\s{O}}_{\n{M}}$ at infinite level and simply write $\s{O}^{la}_{\n{M}}$.
+We will explain now how to identify the horizontal actions of the Levi Lie algebras of \cref{Theo4Intro}.
+By \cref{CorollaryIsoTorsorsShimuraVariety} we have a natural $G\times G_b$-equivariant isomorphism of $\widehat{\s{O}}_{\n{M}}$-vector bundles on $\n{M}_{\infty,C}$